simonjaeger/OfficeDev-HOL/Read-Mode-Outlook-Add-in/README.md

    For this hands-on lab, we will create a mail add-in - this means that our Office add-in will run in in Outlook as a view beside the Office context (e.g. a message or appointment).
 Select **Mail** and click on **Next**.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Read-Mode-Outlook-Add-in/Images/MailAddinType.png)
-5. Finally we need to choose the supported modes for our Outlook add-in.
-This means that we are defining the contexts that our Outlook add-in can run within; read, compose or both.
-If you choose **Read form**, the Outlook add-in will be able to run when a user is viewing a mailbox item.
-In **Compose form**, the Outlook add-in can run when a user is creating or editing a mailbox item.
+5. Finally we need to choose the supported modes for our mail add-in.
+This means that we are defining the contexts that our mail add-in can run within; read, compose or both.
+If you choose **Read form**, the mail add-in will be able to run when a user is viewing a mailbox item.
+In **Compose form**, the mail add-in can run when a user is creating or editing a mailbox item.

    In our case, select **Read form** for both **Email message** and **Appointment**.
-Deselect everything else to create a read mode Outlook add-in.
+Deselect everything else to create a read mode mail add-in.
 Click **Finish** to complete the wizard.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Read-Mode-Outlook-Add-in/Images/ReadMailAddin.png)
 6. Using the information you specified in the wizard, Visual Studio 2015 will configure your project.
 Have a look in the **Solution Explorer** and find your two new projects in the **Read-Mode-Outlook-Add-in** solution.